ropensci/roweb3/README.md

 ### Featured posts and tech notes

-To feature a blog post or tech note add
+To feature a blog post or tech note add:

 ```yaml
 featured: true